 - 1. Auditing Planning: Access to all planning, relating planning to the Early Years Foundation Stage Curriculum and evaluating appropriateness.
 Also through formal and informal classroom observations when prioritised on the School Improvement plan. - 2.
 Monitoring of work: Analysis of pupil's work in work scrutiny and discussions with pupils and class teachers. - 3.
 Monitoring of observations: Analysis of practitioner observations of pupils to ensure that they are in line with Early Years observation protocol. - 4.
 Monitor the Quality of teaching: Analysis of planning and observations of teaching.
 Monitor the effectiveness of planning in practice. - 5.
+Monitoring through pupil achievement meetings: Discussions with teachers and support staff about the progress their pupils are making gives a clear picture of practitioner knowledge. - 6.
 Auditing Resources (The Enabling Environment): Annual risk assessment and ongoing evaluation of resources.
 Monitor use of resources.